15 of the Most Important Lessons from Financial Independence Blogs

 However, if you want a simple formula for, here it is.
 So, when do you want to retire?
 In 5, 15, 25 years?
 The math behind how much you need to save to achieve these targets is shockingly simple.
 Just ask Mr. Money Mustache – an engineer that retired when he was only 30.

 Even though the math is supposedly simple, MMM made it even simpler by putting together a target savings rate table.

 If you currently have zero and want to retire in:

-- 5 years, you’ll need to sock away 80% of your income
+- 5 years, you’ll need to save 80% of your income

 - 15 years, save 55% of your income